ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/record_meta/README.md

 # Record Meta Components

-This contains the yaml for the record meta components.
+This contains the yaml files for the record meta components.

 ## contact.yaml